Get

 6. Your Dog’s Previous Negative Experiences

 Dogs can experience traumatic events that leave a lasting impression on them.
 It’s difficult for us to know how much dogs actually remember their past traumatic experiences, but we do know that dogs that have experienced trauma around certain things can experience extreme stress and anxiety when exposed to similar things.
-This means that if your dog had a previous experience with someone shooting them with fireworks, or even them being in an environment where loud, sudden noises were associated with injury, like a car accident, then fireworks can be a trigger that sends your pup barking their head off all night.
+This means if your dog had a previous experience with someone shooting them with fireworks or was in an environment where loud, sudden noises were associated with injury, like a car accident, fireworks can be a trigger that sends your pup barking their head off all night.

 How to Help Your Dog During Fireworks

 All is not lost when it comes to helping your dog during fireworks.
 There are things that you can do to make the experience less stressful overall.
-In some cases, your dog may need prescription medications from your vet to help keep them calm when fireworks are going off.
-Here are some options for making things easier on your dog during fireworks.
+In some cases, your dog may need prescription medications from your vet to help keep them calm during the event.
+Here are a few options for making things easier on your pet during fireworks.

-Ideally, your dog should already have a space in your home that they associate as their safe space; oftentimes, this is a crate.
+Ideally, your dog should already have an area in your home that they associate as their safe space; this is often a crate.
 However, during fireworks, your dog may need a place that feels extra safe and secure.

 Provide them with a dim room that is calm.
 Use blinds, curtains, or blankets over the windows to limit external sounds and sights.
 In some cases, your dog may feel most safe in a room without windows, like a walk-in closet.